Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Conclusion

 \section{Conclusion}

-In this paper, we propose a method for modeling the behavior of individuals in the spread of disease.
-Our model takes into account the irrationality of individual decision-making and theoretically derives the conclusion that individual irrationality polarizes individual behavior choices.
-We then propose a method to control disease spread and reduce losses by guiding individual behavior.
-The simulation results show the correctness of our theoretical derivation and conclusion, and verify the validity of our guidance control method.
-We also qualitatively prove the correctness of our conclusions through real-user test.
+In this paper, we propose an epidemic-behavior coevolution framework to analyze the behavior of individuals and the coevolution of user behavior and the disease spread during an epidemic.
+Our model takes into account the irrationality of individuals' decision-making processes, and our theoretical analysis shows that individual irrationality polarizes individual behavior choices.
+That is, irrationality makes users risk-averse when the probability of being infected is small, while they tend to be risk-seeking when the probability of being infected is large.
+We then propose a behavior inducement algorithm to control the disease spread and reduce losses by guiding individual behavior.
+Simulation results show the correctness of our theoretical analysis and verify the validity of our guidance control method.
+We also qualitatively prove the correctness of our conclusions using real-user tests.